See, since I missed a commercial break yesterday, folks, and everybody is now panicking.

 You can't name for me one successful UN mission of this type ever.

-Well, uh and that's mostly the because um there have always been people blocking the UN, be it the United States, be it France, be it China, there's always been people blocking the UN.
+Well, and that's mostly because there have always been people blocking the UN, be it the United States, be it France, be it China.

-Or or you take it a step further away from military, the Kyoto Treaty.
+Or you take it a step further away from military, the Kyoto Treaty, excellent situation where America blocked UN action, which helped to undermine it.

-Everything that people are blocking.
+Everything that people are doing.

-Well, but but the Kyoto Treaty was nothing but a fleece job of the American taxpayers' back pocket.
+But the Kyoto Treaty was nothing but a fleece job of the American taxpayers' back pocket.

-The world's largest polluter is China, they were exempt from it.
+The world's largest polluter is China.

 A typical UN move.

-When you say people block the UN like Russia and China, they are the UN.
+When you say people block the UN, like Russia and China, they are the UN.

 Every member of it is the UN.